pinktrink/yasc/README.md

 YASC will monitor directories and compile or transform files based on a given regex and pack name.

+It's kind of like Grunt or Guard, but it's stupid simple and easy to use.

 ## Installation

 You know the spiel. `npm install -g yasc`